bleuchtang/sunxi-debian/README.md

 sudo bash olinux/create_device.sh -d img -s 500
 ```

+/!\ If you install some additional packages you should increase the size of the
+image (change the -s 500 parameter).

 # Login to your Olimex

 Find IP and ssh on it! (password: olinux)